-Pilita Corrales, mestiza, mother of Jackie Lou Blanco and Monching Christopher, Cebuana and celebrated singer.
+Mestiza, mother of Jackie Lou Blanco and Monching Christopher, Cebuana and celebrated singer.
 For me, she was always the backbending songbird that I used to see on TV many years ago.
-But that night, during Cebu’s 2012 Gabii sa Kabilin (Night of Heritage), I just discovered THE Pilita Corrales, the siren whom many men adored.
+But that night, during Cebu’s 2012 Gabii sa Kabilin (Night of Heritage), I just discovered THE Pilita Corrales.

-The Gabii sa Kabilin event last 25 May (celebrated every last Friday of that month) was inspired after Berlin’s Lange Nacht der Museen (Long Night of Museums) started in 1997.
-It’s an eye opener and a fitting introduction to Cebu’s rich heritage and culture where the sheer number of the participating spaces showcase not only Spanish and American colonial period structures but also songs, dances, food, art and history.
+The Gabii sa Kabilin event last 25 May was inspired after Berlin’s Lange Nacht der Museen (Long Night of Museums) started in 1997.
+It’s an eye opener and a fitting introduction to Cebu’s rich heritage and culture.
+The sheer number of the participating spaces showcase not only Spanish and American colonial period structures but also songs, dances, food, art and history.
 An overwhelming and awesome smorgasbord!

-I just hope that in succeeding celebrations of Gabii sa Kabilin, it will become bigger, more people will join and have activities that will include something like a passport system similar to the Rizal 150 but encompasses province wide.
+I just hope that in succeeding celebrations of Gabii sa Kabilin, it will become bigger with more people joining.
+And have activities that will include something like a passport system similar to the Rizal 150 but encompasses province wide.
 In this way, its not only those repositories of cultures, our museums in the city are being visited but also local museums that needs great support.

 …Ingna ko nga dili mo kawangon Damgo ko’g pasalig sa gugma mo.